urakubo/UNI-EM/README.md

 Multiple users can simultaneously use it through web browsers.
 The goal is to develop a unified software environment for  ground truth preparation, DNN-based segmentation, pre/postprocessing, proofreading, annotation, and visualization.
 The VAST Lite is recommended for 3D ground truth generation (https://software.rc.fas.harvard.edu/lichtman/vast/ ).

 ## System requirements
 Operating system: Microsoft Windows 10 (64 bit).
-Linux and macOS versions will be built in future.
+Linux version is under development.

 Recommendation: High-performance NVIDIA graphics card such as GeForce GTX 1080ti.